-- Submit a request for readmission, in writing, to the Chairperson of the Department of Health Sciences.
+- Submit a request for readmission, in writing, to the Director of Nursing Programs.
 The letter should address factors that will enhance success when repeating a course; - Complete and submit an application for readmission to the College, if necessary; - Indicate the course for which readmission is sought.